onware/challenge/Challenge.md

 Welcome!
 We're glad you've taken up our challenge.

+## First launch

+A postCreateCommand script is running and will take a couple minutes to complete.
+While it is running, it will be displayed in the Terminal view in the panel below.

 ## Getting Started

 GitHub codespaces is very similar to Visual Studio Code, but is running in your browser.